RediSearch/RediSearch/docs/Vectors.md

         Initial vector capacity in the index.
 Effects memory allocation size of the index.

     * **M** -
-        Number the maximal allowed outgoing edges for each node in the graph.
+        Number the maximal allowed outgoing edges for each node in the graph in each layer. on layer zero the maximal number of outgoing edges will be `2M`.
 Defaults to 16.

     * **EF_CONSTRUCTION** -
         Number the maximal allowed potential outgoing edges candidates for each node in the graph, during the graph building.
 Defaults to 200.

     * **EF_RUNTIME** -
-        Number the maximal allowed potential candidates during the KNN query.
+        The number of maximum top candidates to hold during the KNN search.
+Higher values of `EF_RUNTIME` will lead to a more accurate results on the expense of a longer runtime.
 Defaults to 10.

 * Example